TKU-STL/Docs/BIXS-V1.5/Software.md

 - Scope: Loop function
 - Properties: None
 - Parameters: None
 - Concept: The function is used to read the system clock data from the microprocessor.
 The function is invoked by the loop function.
+The unit of the clock is in ms
 #### API
 ```C
 void System_Clock();